 • HACSB temporarily suspended acceptance of Housing Choice Voucher Program ports-in from other housing authorities.
 HACSB maintained a contact list of the households who expressed interest in porting to San Bernardino County during the temporary suspension and those households were notified when the suspension was lifted effective December 1, 2020.

-Emergency operations have ended and have returned to normal operations.
+Emergency operations have ended and normal operations have resumed.
 Emergency operations may be reenacted in the future in response to a resurgence of the current pandemic or another local disaster, emergency, or other crisis situation.